B-Mustafa/Progressive-bar/README.md

 ## Support

-If you need any assistance or have questions, you can contact the project maintainer at [email@example.com](mailto:email@example.com).
+If you need any assistance or have questions, you can contact the project maintainer at [bhikhapurmustafa@gmail.com]](mailto:bhikhapurmustafa@gmail.com).

-Happy coding!